LimelightVision/systemcore-os-public/README.md

 * Removed EEE patches (mainlined)
 * Add 2GB storage to each user partition, reduce out-of-the-box storage utilization
 * 2.4Ghz WiFi is locked to 20mhz channel widths to minimize interference in congested environments.
+* Systemcore USB-Ethernet IP Addresses have changed: 172.26.0.1 for Windows users, 172.27.0.1 for Linux and MacOS users.
+* New partition layout

 ### Web Interface